LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## GEGL Effects CE by Beaver

 GEGL effects CE is a GEGL Gimp plugin that does layer effects in Gimp.
 It may not be non-destructive yet but you can make presets and get live preview updates of your favorite text styles.
-GEGL Effects CE ships with and requires two bonus filters, and one hidden operation.
-You will find that gegl:bevel and gegl:innerglow are more useful on their own as they have more options in stand alone.
+GEGL Effects CE ships with and requires three bonus filters, and two hidden operations.
+You will find that gegl:bevel, gegl:innerglow and gegl:glassovertext are more useful on their own as they have more options in stand alone.

 ## Instructions

 If you choose not to use prebuilt binaries.
-You must manually compile innerglow, zzstrokebevelimage, bevel and gegleffects and put the .so/dll files in gegl-0.4/plug-ins.
+You must compile innerglow, glassovertext, zzstrokebevelimage, shinytext, bevel and gegleffects and put the .so/dll files in gegl-0.4/plug-ins.
 Then restart Gimp and go to Gimp's GEGL operations.
-Once you get done compiling each operation go to its build directory and get the .so or dll file and place it in /gegl-04/plugins.
-Click build_linux.sh to compile on Linux.
+You can effortlessly compile just by clicking on the sh file respectively for Windows (mysys2) or Linux

 ## About CE